ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ```
 ## 4. -n

-This option causes each line of output to containline number of each line containing string.
+This option causes each line of output to contain the line number of each line containing string.
 This helps us locate where in each of the files contain matching stings.

 ### Example #1

+In this example, I am searching for the word "Lucayans" using the `-n` option.
+Since the file is large, the output helps us easily locate where "Lucayans" is in the file on lines 6 and 7.

 __command:__
 ```
 [cs15lwi23axu@ieng6-202]:skill-demo1-data:458$ xargs grep -n "Lucayans" < grep-results.txt > wordSearch.txt